axch/adaptive-plot/README.md

 License
 =======

-This file is part of Adaptive Plot, a library for plotting functions from the MIT Scheme REPL
+This file is part of Adaptive Plot, a library for intelligently plotting functions from the MIT Scheme REPL.
 Copyright (C) 2010-2011 Alexey Radul

 Adaptive Plot is free software: you can redistribute it and/or